 Money in Indonesia: (IDR)

 If you’re visiting Indonesia you’ll need Indonesian Rupiah (IDR).
 To get IDR at the best rates, I highly recommend getting a WISE card before you go.
 This allows you to convert money into Indonesian Rupiah (or any other currency!) at the best rates and then spend on your Wise card as though it were a local bank card or withdraw cash in Indonesia without hidden fees.
-Wise is a UK-based financial services company (available in most countries worldwide) and is highly regulated in the various regions it operates in (in the UK it is authorised by the Financial Conduct Authority).

 Get your WISE card here.